jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

 Flow cytometry (FCM) has become an integral tool in immunology and biology due to the ability of FCM to measure cell properties at the single cell level for thousands to millions of cells in a high throughput manner.
-In FCM, cells are typically labeled with monoclonal antibodies, molecules that bond only to a specific regions of a protein.
+In FCM, cells are typically labeled with monoclonal antibodies, molecules that bind only to a specific region of a protein.
 These monoclonal antibodies are specific for cell surface or intracellular proteins.
 The monoclonal antibodies are conjugated to different fluorochromes that emit specific wavelengths of light when excited by lasers.
 These cells are then streamed single file via a